Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 </div>

 #### Trade
-* Player may open both of their Trade Agreements with themselves.
+* Players may self-trade both of their Trade Agreements.
 * The Trade Strategy Card does not have an option b)

 #### Objectives